Josh Buice

 Joshua S. (Josh) Buice (born June 14, 1977) is a Christian author and attends Pray's Mill Baptist Church in Douglasville, Georgia, where he had previously served as pastor for 15 years.
-He is the founder (and former president) of G3 Ministries.
+He founded (and was a former president of) the now defunct G3 Ministries.

 Biography

 Buice served as a pastor of Pray's Mill Baptist Church in Douglasville, Georgia since August 2010 until May 2025.
 He has a B.S.B.A. from the University of West Georgia (2001) and has also earned M.Div and D.Min degrees from the Southern Baptist Theological Seminary in Louisville, Kentucky.
 As of April 2023, Grace Bible Theological Seminary (GPTS) announced that Buice will begin serving as an assistant professor of preaching at the seminary.

 G3 Ministries

 Buice is the Founder and formerly served (resigned on May 12, 2025) as the President of G3 Ministries.
 G3 began with the first G3 Conference (Gospel – Grace – Glory) in 2013, which was held on the campus of Pray's Mill Baptist Church in Douglasville, Georgia where Josh Buice serves as Pastor.
 As the conference grew, a 501(c)(3) organization had been formed in 2020 during the COVID-19 pandemic to become a ministry organization that hosts the G3 Conference biennially, along with other workshops and trainings, and to provide various theological multimedia resources for local churches.